 Many women on the mini-pill may also experience irregular bleeding.
 Because the mini-pill does not consistently suppress ovulation, this is not necessarily a surprising effect.
 Nevertheless, one can easily imagine a scenario where a woman or girl with an irregular period is told that birth control can make her cycles more predictable and “regular.”
 If this prompts her to buy and take an over-the-counter contraceptive, she may unknowingly cause even worse bleeding patterns.

-Opill: A poor candidate for over-the-counter availability
+Opill: Concerns about over-the-counter availability

 The negative effects of deregulating access to birth control

 At present, more than a dozen states already allow birth control prescriptions sans a patient-doctor relationship or prescription, requiring only approval from a pharmacist after a woman fills out a questionnaire.
-If access to Opill is deregulated, undoubtedly many women will not hesitate to take it, believing that it must be safer because it’s over-the-counter.
+Undoubtedly, now that access to Opill is deregulated, many women will not hesitate to take it, believing that it must be safer because it’s over-the-counter.
 But the widely-held illusion that there are no serious risks or side effects involved is just that—an illusion.
 This false understanding can only be exacerbated by women being able to acquire hormonal contraceptives without even the most cursory of conversations with a healthcare provider.

 In addition to the risks and side effects women will experience from OTC birth control use, there are a few indirect, negative implications of making birth control accessible without a physician encounter.
 In a round table discussion about the adverse outcomes of contraception use, OB/GYN Dr. Kathleen Raviele remarked, “It takes the woman away from an encounter with a physician, a nurse practitioner or a PA, and she’s going to be at high risk for having other problems that won’t be picked up.”
 As one example, office visits for contraceptives are often when women are diagnosed with sexually transmitted infections (STI)s.